England to play 6 Nations with Lancaster as coach

 "The World Cup was enormously disappointing but we shouldn't forget that England won 10 out of 13 games this year and a Six Nations title,'' Lancaster said.
 "We have a promising group of players to go forward with and the challenge for Graham, Andy and myself is to get the best out of them.''

-But Lancaster is only likely to have even a slim chance of becoming head coach on a permanent basis if England successfully defends its Six Nations title.
+But Lancaster is extremely unlikely to become head coach on a permanent basis even if England successfully defends its Six Nations title.

 The RFU is scouring world rugby for an experienced figure to lead its international coaching unit and contacted former South Africa and Italy coach Nick Mallett shortly after Johnson quit last month.